Install a Rancher Labs Kubernetes distribution (k3s) on a Raspberry Pi cluster.

 Uninstall

-by executing the following script:1
+k3sby executing the following script:1

 /usr/local/bin/k3s-uninstall.sh

-service configuration can be found at /etc/rancher/k3s/k3s.yaml
+k3s service configuration can be found at /etc/rancher/k3s/k3s.yaml.containerd configuration can be found at /var/lib/rancher/k3s/agent/etc/containerd/config.toml.Worker Node

 What is a Kubernetes worker node?
 These are Raspberry Pi servers that act as workload runtimes i.e. run our applications, jobs, whatever we require them to run but they aren’t the ones that manage the cluster, just the ones that “get the job done”.